-Warner Bros Entertainment is the division within media giant Time Warner which houses its substantial film and television production and distribution businesses.
+Warner Bros Entertainment is the division within what is now Warner Media which houses its substantial film and television production and distribution businesses.
 In recent years it has been one of the world's most consistently successful movie studios as a result of movie mega-franchises Harry Potter, The Matrix, Lord of the Rings/The Hobbit and Batman/The Dark Knight.
 As a result, it was the #1 studio by US box office for three consecutive years between 2008 and 2010.
 It reclaimed that position once again for 2013 and returned to the top spot for 2017 as a result of the huge success of Wonder Woman and sleeper hit It.
 The group's equally substantial television production division is responsible for such global successes as Friends, the West Wing and ER as well as more recent hits including The Big Bang Theory and Two & A Half Men.
-In 2018, Warner Bros will become a unit of AT&T, provided the latter's proposed acquisition of Time Warner survives a court challenge from the Department of Justice.
+In 2018, Warner Bros became a unit of AT&T, following approval of the latter's proposed acquisition of Time Warner following a court challenge from the Department of Justice.

 Which agencies handle advertising for Warner Bros?
 Find out more from the Account Assignments database.